mshakirDr/MFTE/README.md

 There is no need to install anything else.

 ## Command-line installation using Anaconda
 To use this software, you must first install Python.
 We recommend that you install Python using `anaconda` ([video tutorial for Windows](https://www.youtube.com/watch?v=UTqOXwAi1pE), [video tutorial for Mac](https://www.youtube.com/watch?v=n83J8cBytus)).
-Then, navigate to the folder where you saved a copy of this GitHub repository and install the MFTE using the following command on Anaconda Terminal in Windows, Mac, or Linux:
+Then, install the MFTE using the following command on Anaconda Terminal in Windows, Mac, or Linux:

 `pip install MFTE`